shesha4572/11/README.md

 # 11
-Help your selves with my premade solutions of python questions
+Help yourselves with my premade solutions of python questions